- Advanced Summer Registration

 - Recommendation form completed by a faculty or staff member

-- You cannot be on judicial probation
+- Clear of judicial probation

-- You cannot be on academic probation
+- Clear of academic probation

 Students must meet these criteria at the time of application and immediately prior to studying abroad.
 Failure to do so will result in the student’s removal from the study abroad program.